Home > Salivary Gland Cancer Treatment (Adult) (PDQ®): Treatment - Patient Information [NCI]

 Purpose of This Summary

-This PDQ cancer information summary has current information about the treatment of salivary gland cancer.
+This PDQ cancer information summary has current information about the treatment of adult salivary gland cancer.
 It is meant to inform and help patients, families, and caregivers.
 It does not give formal guidelines or recommendations for making decisions about health care.

 Reviewers and Updates